Bloq96/market/README.md

 # market

+Obs.: In order to use the features of this project, install npm (npm install) and jest (npm install jest).
+To run the test suite, use "npm run test".

 This project was created with the objective of developing a simple sales and inventory management system in a marketing environment.
 It was developed using a test-driven design methodology.

 The basic structure of the market system will be divided into two parts, both controlled by a user, representing the market owner, manager or seller: